The Zimmerly property (in the foreground) in the Columbia River Gorge National Scenic Area. (Image by Brady Holden)

 Gorge Commissioners and Superior Court both agree with Friends that mining is illegal

 Zimmerly and Nutter then appealed the Gorge Commissioners' decision to Clark County Superior Court.
-On Oct.
-13, 2021, the Superior Court issued a ruling upholding the Gorge Commissioners' decision, concluding that the Commissioners had jurisdiction over the appeal and that the mining conducted at the site in 2017 through 2020 was illegal.
+In 2021, the Superior Court upheld the Gorge Commissioners' decision, concluding that the Commissioners had jurisdiction over the appeal and that the mining conducted at the site in 2017 through 2020 was illegal.
+In 2023, a three-judge panel of the Washington Court of Appeals also upheld the Gorge Commissioners' decision and determined that any former mining rights on the property had been lost through discontinuance more than fifteen years prior.

 Incomplete land use application

-In 2020, Zimmerly filed a land use application with Clark County seeking permission to mine the property, as well as retroactive approval for the unpermitted mining in 2017 through 2020.
-However, Zimmerly's land use application is severely incomplete, hides the project's adverse environmental impacts, and proposes a mining "haul route" in a residential area where mining uses are prohibited.
-The Clark County Land Use Hearing Examiner is currently evaluating Zimmerly's mining proposal.
+In 2020, Zimmerly's attorney, James D. "Jamie" Howsley of the Jordan Ramis law firm, filed a land use application with Clark County seeking permission to mine the property, as well as retroactive approval for the unpermitted mining done in 2017 through 2020.
+However, the land use application is severely incomplete, hides the project's adverse environmental impacts, and proposes a mining "haul road" in a residential area where mining uses are prohibited.
+The Clark County Land Use Hearing Examiner is currently evaluating the mining proposal.
 Friends and allies are asking the Hearing Examiner to deny the requested mining permits and require a full Environmental Impact Statement for the project.

 December 14, 2017 - Clark County wrote to Zimmerly and Nutter notifying them that rock crushing was not allowed at the site without National Scenic Area review and a conditional use permit, and directing them to apply for permits within 30 days.
 Zimmerly and Nutter failed to comply.